edenciso/qsignals-AutoML-SageMaker/README.md

 Given the column values are 'y' (goodsignal) and 'n' (not good signal), we assume the Auto-pilot will suggest a Binary Classification type of problem to predict.

 After running the Auto-pilot experiment, SageMaker created two Jupyter notebooks:
-1. A list of ML candidates contained in the SageMakerAutopilotCandidateDefinitionNotebook
+* SageMakerAutopilotCandidateDefinitionNotebook: A list of ML candidates contained
-2. A Data Exploration notebook with stats on the train dataset contained in the SageMakerAutopilotDataExplorationNotebook
+* SageMakerAutopilotDataExplorationNotebook: A Data Exploration notebook with stats on the training dataset

 2. Run the model with out-of-sample data to predict the number of accurately predicted QSignals